-As we saw in the technical overview, all Authentication implementations store a list of GrantedAuthority objects.
+Authentication, discusses how all Authentication implementations store a list of GrantedAuthority objects.
 These represent the authorities that have been granted to the principal. the GrantedAuthority objects are inserted into the Authentication object by the AuthenticationManager and are later read by AccessDecisionManager s when making authorization decisions.